 Whether your truck is working on site or commuting on the roads, you should be able to draw attention to your truck and ensure the safety of yourselves and everyone around you.
-Your safety lights should also be there to act as a communication method between you and your workmen, with different strobe patterns indicating different messages and instructions.
+Your safety lights, such as your construction light bar, should also be there to act as a communication method between you and your workmen, with different strobe patterns indicating different messages and instructions.

 Here are just a few ways that you can utilize construction strobe lights for trucks.

 Construction strobe lights are particularly effective when they are used to warn people that a truck is there and people may be working around it.
 This is particularly beneficial on noisy construction sites where a sound signal such as a siren may not be heard clearly, or could be echoed and become difficult to place.
 Strobe lights are by their nature highly eye catching and therefore should draw the attention of anyone getting close.

 If you are using a truck on the side of a road, strobe lights maybe used to indicate the presence of the truck during the day as well as at night.
 The lights will indicate to drivers that they need to slow down and proceed past the site with caution.
 As people are generally used to strobe lights being used to indicate danger, they will instinctively understand what to do as they see the output of your warning light bar.